MCausc78/discord.py-oauth2/docs/api.rst

 .. class:: RelationshipType

-    Specifies the type of :class:`Relationship`.
+    Specifies the type of :class:`Relationship` or :class:`GameRelationship`..

     .. versionadded:: 3.0